WildZarek/42PiscineCyber/README.md

 #### ex01

-Next exercise seems solved in a similar maner, but this time we do not have any hint.
+Next exercise seems solved in a similar manner, but this time we do not have any hint.

 The URL is: [http://cybersec.42malaga.com:3318/](http://cybersec.42malaga.com:3318/)